-HIV-infected patients with PTB differed significantly in their clinical and radiographic presentation from non-HIVinfected patients with PTB (Chamie, et al, 2010).
-There is dearth of literature on chest radiographic predictors of HIV in childhood PTB, previous studies were clinical and mainly on predictors of PTB in HIV patients or amongst adults (Chamie, et al, 2010 and Selwyn, et al, 1998).
-Our study revealed that, among the radiographic findings, only reticulonodular opacities was statistically significant in suggesting HIV infection, while milliary shadows were commoner among the HIV infected children compared to the non-infected children, although not significant statistically.
-In adults, milliary pattern was seen more in HIV positive patients than HIV negative patients in a study conducted in Uganda (Chamie, et al, 2010).
-Sang-Man Jin and co-workers, 2008 found that HIV infection in PTB patient is a strong independent predictor of miliary TB.

-Reticulonodular chest radiographic feature has a high specificity and positive predictive values, but however its sensitivity is low.
+HIV-infected patients with PTB differed significantly in their clinical and radiographic presentation from non-HIV-infected patients with PTB.
+There is dearth of literature on chest radiographic predictors of HIV in childhood PTB, previous studies were clinical and mainly on predictors of PTB in HIV patients or amongst adults.
+18-19 Our study revealed that, among the radiographic findings, only reticulonodular opacities was statistically significant in suggesting HIV infection, while milliary shadows were commoner among the HIV infected children compared to the non-infected children, although not significant statistically.
+In adults, milliary pattern was seen more in HIV positive patients than HIV negative patients in a study conducted in Uganda.
+18 Sang-Man Jin and coworkers found that HIV infection in PTB patient is a strong independent predictor of $TB.^{20}$ Reticulonodular miliary radiographic feature has a high specificity and positive predictive values, but however its sensitivity is low.
 This means that once it is seen, the patient is more likely to be HIV positive.